 Adapted from image by CNX OpenStax under Creative Commons Attribution 3.0 Unported license

 Alzheimer’s disease (AD) is a neurodegenerative disease most commonly occurring in the elderly, with a brutal decline in cognitive ability over the course of decades.
 A new study published in the journal Brain Behaviour and Immunity by Alexander Levit, an MD/PhD Candidate working in Dr. Shawn Whitehead’s research laboratory at Western University, shows how impaired behavioural flexibility could be an indication of AD onset caused by particular changes in the brain’s immune system.
 To make this discovery, Dr. Whitehead’s group used a special breed of genetically modified rats, TgAPP21, that have the human version of an AD associated gene expressed in their brain.
-In fact, the mutations present in the AD associated gene that TgAPP21 rats express is only found in people who have AD onset extremely early; typically younger than 65.
-Whereas many studies have used rodent models with severe brain pathology and age-related memory decline to study AD, Dr. Whitehead’s group chose to use TgAPP21 rats at an age where these hallmarks of late stage AD are not present.
+In fact, these rats’ brains have the same abnormal gene found in people who have AD onset extremely early; typically younger than 65.
+Whereas many studies have used rodent models with severe brain pathology and age-related memory decline to study AD, Dr. Whitehead’s group chose to use this particular breed of rats at an age where these hallmarks of late stage AD are not present.
 Instead, these rats exhibit brain pathology and behaviour more reminiscent of early AD.
 Modeling early AD allows for understanding of a stage of AD where therapeutic intervention is more feasible compared to late stages in the disease where too much of the brain is already lost.

-Two different tests of behavioural flexibility were done with the TgAPP21 rats.
-The first test involved training rats to press a lever only upon appearance of a light above it to receive a piece of food.
-This training continues until this rule is just as easy to remember for the rat as it is to remember doubles in the game Monopoly means roll again.
+A test of behavioural flexibility wasdone with the genetically modified rats.
+This test involved training rats to press a lever only upon appearance of a light above it to receive a sugar reward.
+Training continues until this rule is just as easy to remember for the rat as it is to remember doubles in the game Monopoly means roll again.
 Then, Dr. Whitehead’s group changed the rules.
-Now, the rats can only receive food by pressing the lever to one side, regardless of the light’s position.
+Now, the rats can only receive a reward by pressing the lever to one side, regardless of the light’s position.
 If rats are unable to adhere to this new rule, then this is an indication of a behavioural flexibility impairment.

 There are many reasons why one might want to stick to the classics and continue to play old games like Monopoly and Clue.
 But, if there is any way to help prevent AD patients from being unable to learn new rules to games and generally help prevent decline in cognitive abilities such as behavioural flexibility, then discovering the molecular underpinnings of AD is crucial.
 These findings from Dr. Whitehead’s lab demonstrate that brain inflammation occurs in a model of early stage AD and correlates well with impaired behavioural flexibility, which means that inflammation could be part of what triggers AD initially and warrants further investigation if preventative measures that reduce brain inflammation are to be discovered.